ritvikkar/CurrencyCompanion/README.md

 ## Features

-- **Live Exchange Rate**: Fetches real-time forex exchange rates from ExchangeRate-API with automatic fallback on API failure
+- **Live Exchange Rate**: Fetches real-time forex exchange rates from ExchangeRate-API
+- **Cache System**: Stores the latest successful exchange rate fetch locally, using it automatically when API calls fail
 - **Custom Rate Override**: Override market rates with custom values for situations like airport currency exchanges
 - **Purchasing Power Equivalent**: Customizable relative rate with category presets for different spending types
 - **Bidirectional Conversion**: Convert seamlessly from INR to USD or USD to INR with automatic syncing